 Diagnosis, Advice, and Treatment: This article is intended for informational and educational purposes only and is not a substitute for professional medical advice.
 Anti-aging therapies are considered experimental and involve extra risks.
 The information provided in this article should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for the diagnosis and treatment of any and all medical conditions.
 Call 911 or the equivalent emergency hotline for all medical emergencies.
 As well, consult a licensed physician before your changing diet, supplement or exercise programs.
 Photos, External Links & Endorsements: This article is not intended to endorse companies, organizations or products.
 Links to external websites, depiction/mention of company names or brands, are intended only for illustration and do not constitute endorsements.

 Summary: Lifespan-extension science has gone mainstream as businesses are investing billions, and specialized researchers in the field called geroscientists have already identified 30 anti-aging compounds.
 With commentary by Google’s Larry Page and anti-aging researcher Steven N. Austad.
 [This article first appeared on the LongevityFacts.com website.
 Follow us on Google+. or Reddit.
 Author: Brady Hartman.
 The article was updated to add references on Nov, 11 2017.]

 Rather than fighting the chronic diseases of aging individually, scientists are attacking the root of the problem – the aging process itself.
 As the race to cure aging has gone mainstream, recent scientific discoveries have shown promise for extending life, but will take a decade to reach the market.
 The goal is to stay alive long enough in order avail of these breakthroughs.

 30 Anti-Aging Therapies Found

-Scientists have developed treatments that slow down or reverse aging.
-The American Federation for Aging Research (AFAR) reports that dozens of promising anti-aging therapies and drugs have already been identified and scientists will continue to create new ones.
-As the AFAR states in its most recent annual report:
+Scientists have developed 30 treatments that slow down or reverse aging in laboratory animals.
+The American Federation for Aging Research (AFAR) reports that dozens of promising anti-aging therapies and drugs have already been identified and researchers will continue to create new ones.
+As AFAR states in its most recent annual report:

 “More than 30 drugs shown to influence the aging processes in animal studies are moving toward clinical trials”